gurmitteotia/guflow-samples/ServerlessManualApproval/Readme.md

   ```

-* **PermitIssueWorkflow:** In this example workflow schedule three lambda functions in parallel and waits for siganls after execution of each lambda function in parallel branches.
-This example deliveratly schedule the lamdba functions in parallel branches to show you how easily you can create complex dependencies.
+* **PermitIssueWorkflow:** In this example workflow schedule three lambda functions in parallel and waits for the signals after execution of each lambda function in parallel branches.
+This example schedule the lamdba functions in parallel branches to show you how easily you can create complex dependencies.

   ```
        ApplyToCouncil                  ApplyToFireDept              ApplyToForestDept